Vanessa Gris

 Background

-• PhD student at Kyoto University
+• DSc, Kyoto University

-• MSc., University of São Paulo
+• MSc, University of São Paulo

 • Medical Residency - Anesthesiology, Federal University of Paraná